nyorain/rvg/README.md

 # Retained vulkan/vector graphics

-Vulkan library for high-level 2D vector-like rendering.
+Vulkan library for high-level 2D vector-like rendering in modern C++17.
 Modeled loosely after svg, inspired by nanoVG.
 Uses an object-oriented, retained mode idiom for rendering which makes it highly efficient for rendering with vulkan since curves and shapes are not